ESP (Emotional Social Parenting)

 Get 7 – 8 Hours of Sleep a Night.

 Sleep is essential to staying healthy.
-While we sleep, our brain and body are busy and active.
+While we sleep, our brains and body are busy and active.
+Our brains may not function properly when we don’t get enough sleep.
 Our brain removes toxins that have built up while we are awake.
 Our body renews and repairs itself.
+If our brain doesn’t have enough time while we sleep to do what it needs to do to keep it and us healthy, memory, concentration, and our ability to think clearly may be affected.
 When we have a night of adequate sleep, we awake feeling refreshed, alert, and ready for the day.

 Drink 7 – 8 Glasses of Water a Day.